The Function of External Quality Assurance

 The idea behind these concepts and principles is to help monitor and evaluate the performance of an approved centre.
 Resulting in the assessment process being regularly optimised and improved.
 The overarching role of an EQA is to review the processes of assessment and IQA within an approved centre.
 They need to be checking that approved centre staff members are making consistent assessment judgments.

-For more information on how to become an EQA then please get in touch with our friendly team on 01205 805155.
+For more information on how to become an EQA please get in touch with our friendly team on 01205 805155.